| |

 Ideal Side Dishes

-Pairing this authentic hmong recipe with complementary sides creates a balanced, satisfying meal.
+Pairing this authentic Hmong recipe with complementary sides creates a balanced, satisfying meal.
 Consider these options:

 • Steamed Rice: Fluffy jasmine or sticky rice soaks up the savory juices, complementing the stir-fry’s flavors.